menawhalen/WiDS_Data_Dive/README.md

 ![](motivating_plot.png)

-The data is described more below in the codebook.
+The data is described more below in the [thedata](#The-Data).
 We will give you access to:
 * Red Cross incident data
 * Shapefile for zip codes in Chicago, along with a R file that will join the latitude/longitude in the Red Cross data
 * Weather data